 Tax is calculated in the normal way starting with the Profit after all expenses, make adjustments for depreciation and goodwill, and adding back disallowable expenses.
 Disallowable expenses are penalties and fines, corporation tax payments, gifts and donations other than approved organizations, and asset improvement expenses.

 There are two reliefs against corporation tax, Group relief is only available to resident holding companies.
 Rollover relief, amounts of profit held after asset sales and awaiting investment into new assets.

-In determining your tax liability, the French tax authority will first establish your total income, called your revenu brut global.
+In determining your tax liability, the French tax authority will first establish your total income, called your revenue brut global.

-They will then make certain adjustments to obtain your net taxable income, called your revenu imposable.
+They will then make certain adjustments to obtain your net taxable income, called your revenue imposable.

 Your tax liability will then be calculated on a progressive basis, having regard to the composition of your household, the level of your income, and the allowances to which you may be entitled.

 In order to minimize the impact of higher rates of taxation on those with dependants, the size and circumstances of the household is taken into account in determining the total amount of income tax that should be payable.

 This is called the quotient familial.

 The method used is to divide the household into ‘parts’ (or 'shares') corresponding to the size and circumstances of the household.
 The total income of the household is then divided by the number of members in it.